checkly/terraform-provider-checkly/README.md

 export TF_VAR_checkly_api_key=<my_api_key>
 ```

+## Using the provider

+We are working on more fleshed out examples and documentation at the moment.
+Make sure to also test the [`test.ts`](https://github.com/checkly/terraform-provider-checkly/blob/master/test.tf) file in this repo for resources we use in our integration tests.

+> Before we have full Terraform-style documentation, make sure to also reference the [Checkly public API documentation](https://www.checklyhq.com/docs/api) as the Terraform provider *talks* to this API.

-### Usage examples
+### Checks

 Add a `checkly_check` resource to your resource file.

-This first example is a very minimal API check.
+This first example is a very minimal **API check**.

 ```terraform
 variable "checkly_api_key" {}